-Each member of the Program of All-Inclusive Care for the Elderly (PACE) organization's staff that has direct recipient contact (employee or contractor) must have a minimum of 1 year experience working with a frail or elderly population and meet the staffing requirements as specified in 42 Code of Federal Regulations (CFR) 460.71.
-In addition to the staffing requirements the PACE interdisciplinary team (IDT) must also include, but not limited to, the following qualifications:
+Each member of the Program of All-Inclusive Care for the Elderly (PACE) organization's staff that has direct beneficiary contact (employee or contractor) must have a minimum of one year of experience working with a frail or elderly population and meet the staffing requirements as specified in 42 Code of Federal Regulations (CFR) 460.71.
+In addition to the staffing requirements, the PACE interdisciplinary team (IDT) must also include, but is not limited to, the following qualifications:

-- Primary care physician (PCP) must meet additional qualifications and conditions, as defined in 42 CFR 410.20; - Social worker must have a master's degree in social work from an accredited school of social work; - Dietitian must have a bachelor of science degree or advanced degree from an accredited college with major studies in food and nutrition or dietetics; - Registered nurse (RN) must be a graduate of a school of professional nursing; - Physical therapist (PT) must be a graduate of a physical therapy curriculum approved by the American Physical Therapy Association, the Committee on Allied Health Education and Accreditation of the American Medical Association, or the Council on Medical Education of the American Medical Association and the American Physical Therapy Association or other equivalent organizations approved by Centers for Medicare and Medicaid Services (CMS); - Occupational therapist (OT) must be a graduate of an occupational therapy curriculum accredited jointly by the Committee on Allied Health Education and Accreditation of the American Medical Association and the American Occupational Therapy Association or other approved equivalent organization, be eligible for the National Registration Examination of the American Occupational Therapy Association, have 2 years experience as an OT and have achieved a satisfactory grade on a proficiency examination conducted, approved, or sponsored by the U.S. Public Health Service, except for the proficiency does not
+- 1. Primary care physician (PCP) must meet additional qualifications and conditions, as defined in 42 CFR 410.20; - 2.
+Social worker must have a master's degree in social work from an accredited school of social work; - 3.
+Dietitian must have a bachelor of science degree or advanced degree from an accredited college with major studies in food and nutrition or dietetics; - 4.
+Registered nurse (RN) must be a graduate of a school of professional nursing; - 5.
+Physical therapist (PT) must be a graduate of a physical therapy curriculum approved by the American Physical Therapy Association, the Committee on Allied Health Education and Accreditation of the American Medical Association, or the Council on Medical Education of the American Medical Association and the American Physical Therapy Association or other equivalent organizations approved by Centers for Medicare and Medicaid Services (CMS); - 6.
+Occupational therapist (OT) must be a graduate of an occupational therapy curriculum accredited jointly by the Committee on Allied Health Education and Accreditation of the American Medical Association and the American Occupational Therapy Association or other approved equivalent organization, be eligible for the National Registration Examination of the American Occupational Therapy Association, have two years of experience as an OT and have achieved a satisfactory grade on a proficiency examination conducted, approved, or sponsored by the U.S. Public Health Service, except for the proficiency does not apply to persons initially licensed by a state or seeking initial qualification as an OT therapist after December 31, 1977; and